komali2/blog/content/posts/my-emacs-environment/index.md

 A very typical workflow for me is to do full-text searches across an entire project.
 By "project" I usually mean the root of whatever you get when you `git clone` something.
 In fact, that's basically how `projectile`, the tool that enables great project workflows in emacs, determines what "project" is as well: a `.git` directory.

-For example, if I've been instructed to modify how a button works on a frontend app, I often just go look at whatever text is in the button, and then do a text search across the whole project for that text, using `SPC /`, which is bound to `(spacemacs/helm-project-smart-do-search &optional DEFAULT-INPUTP)`.
+For example, if I've been instructed to modify how a button works on a frontend app, I often just go look at whatever text is in the button, and then do a text search across the whole project for that text, using `SPC /`, which is bound to `(spacemacs/helm-project-smart-do-search)`.
 Then I input the text, and choose viable candidates from a list to investigate.
 It looks like this:

 {{< img src="projecttextsearch.png" alt="Screenshot of a project-wide text search in emacs.">}}